-whereafter you can study mymain.out, especially the example of an event record.
+whereafter you can study mymain.out, especially the example of a complete event record (preceded by initialization information, and by kinematical-variable and hard-process listing for the same event).
 At this point you need to turn to Appendix A for a brief overview of the information stored in the event record.

 An important part of the event record is that many copies of the same particle may exist, but only those with a positive status code are still present in the final state.
 To exemplify, consider a top quark produced in the hard interaction, initially with positive status code.
 When later, a shower branching $t \to tg$ occurs, the new t and g are added at the bottom of the then-current event record, but the old t is not removed.
 It is marked as decayed, however, by negating its status code.
 At any stage of the shower there is thus only one "current" copy of the top.
-After the shower, when the final top decays, $t \to bW^+$, also that copy receives a negative status code.
+After the shower, when the final top decays, $t \to bW^+$ , also that copy receives a negative status code.
 When you understand the basic principles, see if you can find several copies of the top quarks, and check the status codes to figure out why each new copy has been added.
 Also note how the mother/daughter indices tie together the various copies.